 Todd was getting stoked for this tech tip!

-Step 4 - On a work bench or table remove the 5 bolts from the main drive pulley.
-You can use an impact to remove these bolts.
-Helpful tip, if the pulley seems stuck you can use a 2x4 piece of wood and put it between the tire and under the pulley.
+Helpful tip: If the pulley seems stuck you can use a 2x4 piece of wood and put it between the tire and under the pulley.
 Push down on the 2x4 and it will pry the pulley off easily.

 Most threads look like this when you take your wheel off.
 Clean that Loctite out!
 Do not reuse old bolts.